AmasisBey24/osticket-prereqs/README.md

 - If you need help going to your virtual machine, please see my tutorial [here](https://github.com/AmasisBey24/configure-ad/blob/main/README.md)

-<h3>Step 2: Install and Enable Internet Information Services (IIS) in Windows</h3>
+<h3>Step 2: Install and Enable Internet Information Services (IIS)</h3>

+Instructions

-- At the bottom left, search for Control Panel
+- Click the Start menu (bottom-left corner of the screen) and search for Control Panel.

+- Open Control Panel, then select Programs.

-- Underneath Programs, select Uninstall a Program
+- Click Uninstall a program.

-- On the left side of the screen, select Turn Windows Features On or Off
+- On the left side of the window, select Turn Windows features on or off.

-- Select Internet Information Services (IIS), and select OK
+- When the Windows Features window opens, locate and check Internet Information Services (IIS).

+- Click OK and wait for Windows to apply the changes.

+Expected Result:

+- IIS is successfully installed on the system.

+- The installation completes without errors.

+✔️ You will verify IIS installation in a later step of the lab.

 <p align="center">